Technical Support Division: Sabotaging Bikram Singh's appointment

-It was further claimed that TSD paid Rs 2.38 crore given to Hakikat Singh, a man who setup an NGO called "Kashmir Humanitarian Service Organisation".
+It was further claimed that TSD paid Rs 2.38 crore given to Hakikat Singh, a man who set up an NGO called "Kashmir Humanitarian Service Organisation".
 This was linked to a previously unheard of NGO known as Yes Kashmir.
 This NGO was responsible for a public interest litigation against General Bikram Singh that alleged that the general received a gallantry medal for a fake encounter in 2001.
 The Army and General claimed that a Pakistani militant was killed in the encounter, whereas the family of the victim claimed he was a laborer.
 The Supreme Court dismissed the PIL and cleared the path for General Bikram Singh's promotion.
 Many viewed the PIL to be an attempt by the TSD and General V.K Singh to stop General Bikram Singh from becoming the COAS.

 Aftermath

 Officers

 After the first inquiry, several more were held, however no unlawful activities have been found.
 Unable to bring charges right after the disbandment, TSD officers were given punishment postings.
 Colonel Bakshi was posted to Ladakh as a quartermaster.
 Unable to cope with the hostility and harassment he faced from seniors, Bakshi admitted himself into the psychiatric ward of the Army Base Hospital in Delhi.
 His wife further wrote to the defense ministry and the prime minister, stating that he had suicidal tendencies.

-In September 2015, the GOC Delhi Area recommended a court marshal against three officers of the TSD.
+In September 2015, the GOC Delhi Area recommended a court martial against three officers of the TSD.
 The trial started in August 2017 and ended in March 2018 when the GCM dropped all proceedings against Colonel Bakshi.